mgatland/mcmanager/README.md

 Create a Vultr account.

-In Vultr, create a new Startup Script. name it `minecraft v1` (exactly like that).
+In Vultr, create a new Startup Script. name it `minecraft v1` (you must use this exact name!).
 Copy in the example startup script from this repository.

 Look at the first few lines of the script.

 * You must change the password to a secure password (make it long and random)
-* You must insert the dropbox token that you saved earlier
+* You must insert the dropbox token that you took from your rclone configuration earlier
-* You don't need to change the dropboxFolder, unless you move your Minecraft server files somewhere else in your Dropbox.
+* dropboxFolder should point to the subfolder we created in your Dropbox folder.
+If you followed these instructions and named the folder 'minecraft-server' then this value is already correct and you don't need to change it.

 Save the script.